geodesignhub/evaluation-maps-converter/README.md

 # Evaluation Maps Converter

-A tool to convert Evaluation Map Shapefiles so that they can be uploaded on Geodesign Hub.
+A tool to convert Evaluation Map Geopackages so that they can be uploaded on Geodesignhub.

-Geodesign Hub uses GeoJSON and [EPSG4326](http://espg.io/4326) projection and this tool will reproject your shapefiles before simplifying.
+Geodesign Hub uses GeoJSON and [EPSG4326](http://espg.io/4326) projection and this tool will reproject your vector data before simplifying.
 In addition it will also create a GeoJSON that can be used in Geodesign Hub.
 Finally, this tool takes the GeoJSON and tests performance of it for geo spatial operations that are conducted on the Geodesign Hub Server.
 It can be useful to identify issues such as geometry errors and also test performance.

 It is Python Flask App that is deployed on Heroku.